HoutanGh/houtan_grad/houtan_grad/README.md

 - [x] support for more operations
 - [ ] manually do the backpropagation
 - [ ] MLP class to allow for different activation functions across layers
-- [ ] sequential class for stacking layers flexbily
+- [ ] sequential class for stacking layers flexbil

+IDEAs:
+- could use jupyter notebook for testing